-American Literature II engages the student with reading, analyzing, and interpreting genres of American literature from the end of the American Civil War in 1865 to the present.
+American Literature II engages students in reading, analyzing, and interpreting genres of American literature from the end of the American Civil War in 1865 to the present.
 Literary works include fiction, poetry, drama, and novel.
-This course includes a rite-of-passage novel focused on an adolescent character.
-Essay responses represent literary analysis of the readings.
-No prior literature courses are required.
-(Prerequisites: EN212, EN213, or EN214). (\ Interdisciplinary Bible Course)
+Students will develop a literary essay that critically analyzes a chosen text.
+(Prerequisites: EN113; and EN201, EN212, EN213, or EN214). ( Interdisciplinary Bible Course)